Definability patterns and their symmetries

 The constructions in the body of the paper are entirely self-contained; beyond some elementary lemmas on Hausdorff quotients (Appendix C), no topological dynamics is used.
 Only in the appendices, where we describe the universal minimal flow and the Ellis group of the type space flow in our terms, do we assume knowledge of the definitions of these objects.

-I am grateful to Todor Tsankov and to David Evans for very enlightening conversations on the KPT correspondence; and to Pierre Simon and the Jerusalem group (Christian d'Elb\'ee, Itay Kaplan, Yatir Halevi, Tingxiang Zou, Eugenio Colla, Ori Segel) for their reading and comments on the text.
+I am grateful to Todor Tsankov and to David Evans for very enlightening conversations on the KPT correspondence; and to Arturo Rodriguez Fanlo, Pierre Simon and the Jerusalem group (Christian d'Elb\'ee, Itay Kaplan, Yatir Halevi, Tingxiang Zou, Eugenio Colla, Ori Segel) for their reading and comments on the text.

 \end{section}

 \begin{section}{Existentially closed models}

 \U{\mathcal{U}}